yash1patel8/Superstore-Data-Analysis-using-AWS/README.md

 - **High-Quantity Products**: Products like #10– 4 1/4 x 9 1/2 Recycled Envelopes and #10– 4 1/4 x 9 1/2 Security-Tint Envelopes are sold in large quantities but have lower profit margins.

 **Visualization**:
-- A table listing the profit and quantity sold for each product.

  ![Superstore Sales Chart](Images/Quicksight-report_page-0003.jpg)

 ### 4. Count of Ship Date by Category